jeradkinggeo/erddap2agol/README.md

 -Ensure visibility of updates with update logs <br />
 -Read configuration file and/or database to identify items for update <br />

-### Note: Project in early development.
-For the latest progress check the dev branch.